Victor Eugene Clasby was born on 6 Apr 1926 in Virginia. He was the son of Alpha Omega Clasby and Frances Bower Robinette.

-Died 22 February 1945, Iwo Jima
+He died on 22 February 1945 in Iwo Jima

 Buried at Sea.
 Memorialized at Honolulu.

-News article The Kingsport Times, 30 November 1943
+The Kingsport Times, 30 November 1943:

 The old adage ‘like father, like son’, certainly holds true in the Alpha Omega Clasby family.
 Victor Eugene, the 17-year-old son of Mr. and Mrs. Clasby, who lived at 1622 Highland Street, left the Kingsport Navy Recruiting Office in late October to begin his training as a bluejacket.
 The elder Clasby who passed his Navy physical with flying colors despite his 43 years, left November 23 to begin his second naval career.
 He served as a seaman first class, on the U.S.S.
 Matsona during the first World War.
 He also did duty on a sub-chaser for five months.
 Since 1930 Mr. Clasby has been employed as a coppersmith at the Tennessee Eastman Corporation.
 He is a member of the Hammond Post of the American Legion and was a top sergeant in the third machine gun and chemical company of the State Guard.
 Young Clasby was a sophomore at Dobyns-Bennett High School at the time of his enlistment.
 A seaman second class, he will complete his boot training at the San Diego Naval Base soon.

-The Kingsport Times News 22 April 1945
+The Kingsport Times News 22 April 1945:

-Details of the accident which cause the death of Victor Eugene Clasby, S 1/c, USNR, have been received by his parents, Alpha O. Clasby, S 1/c, stationed at a Naval Repair Base in New Orleans, La., and Mrs. Clasby, 1622 Highland Street, Kingsport.
+Details of the accident which caused the death of Victor Eugene Clasby, S 1/c, USNR, have been received by his parents, Alpha O. Clasby, S 1/c, stationed at a Naval Repair Base in New Orleans, La., and Mrs. Clasby, 1622 Highland Street, Kingsport.
 According to a letter from Captain R.F.
 Beyer, commanding officer of the USS Hinsdale, the accident occured in action about 12:05 p.m.
 February 22, 1945, during the assualt phase of a landing on enemy soil.
-Young Clasby, whom the officer commanded highly for his ability and qualities of leadership, received fatal injuries when his landing craft was being lowered from repair deck to the sea.
+Young Clasby, whom the officer commended highly for his ability and qualities of leadership, received fatal injuries when his landing craft was being lowered from repair deck to the sea.
 He was crushed when a huge wave picked up the craft, dropped from under it and sent it crashing against the repair ship, the captain wrote.
-Clasby was buried at sea by the ship´s chaplain February 24.
+Clasby was buried at sea by the ship’s chaplain February 24.
 Seaman Clasby volunteered for Navy, October 22, 1943, took his boot training at San Diego and received amphibious landing traning on the West Coast.
 He went overseas in October, 1944.
 Following the news of his death, his father, Seaman Clasby, came from the United States Naval Convalescent Hospital at San Bernardino, Cla., for a 15-day leave with his wife and daughters, Juanita, Maxine and Marjorie Clasby.
 He was asssigned to this hospital following a heart attack aboard his ship at San Diego, Calif.